ankraft/ACME-oneM2M-CSE-mkdocs/docs/plugins/PluginServicePlugins.md

 The content of the `_service_metadata_` dictionary is entirely up to the plugin developer.
 It can contain any information that might be useful for other plugins or for the users of the Service.
 For example, it could contain a description of the Service, its version, the author, or any other relevant information.

-TODO get metadata when call services
+The metadata is provided as a dictionary when discovering the Service and when calling its endpoints.

 ## Event Handling